hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

-Computer Vision (CV): Object recognition using YOLO Robot Control: Motion calculation of a robotic arm through inverse kinematics Human-Robot Interaction: Optimization of voice input and action instructions This project is jointly developed by researchers from Kobe University, The University of Tokyo, and other institutions.
+Computer Vision (CV): Object recognition using YOLO Robot Control: Motion calculation of a robotic arm through inverse kinematics Human-Robot Interaction: Optimization of voice input and action instructions

 #  Agent-SKYNET